FAQs about recent Protecting Your Super and insurance and legislation changes

 Our new offering considers members’ needs at different ages, product features, cover amounts and costs — as well as external factors.
-We’ve also seen major legislative changes with the Federal Government’s Protecting Your Super Package, which requires insurance cover to be cancelled in certain circumstances.
+We’ve also seen major legislative changes which require insurance cover to be cancelled in certain circumstances.

 Our new offering takes all this, in addition to recent claims experience, into account.
-For some members it means the cost of cover will increase.
+For some members it meant the cost of cover increased.

-We’re also more closely aligning our standard insurance cover levels to what our members typically need at different ages.
-Typically, our younger members who are just starting out are less likely to need as much insurance, so we’ve reduced the standard cover for these members.
+We also more closely aligned our standard insurance cover levels to what our members typically need at different ages.
+Typically, our younger members who are just starting out are less likely to need as much insurance, so we reduced the standard cover for these members.

 Our offering from 1 August 2019 aims to meet the needs of most of our members, but you can always change or opt out of the standard age-based insurance design if it doesn’t suit you.

 If you have an insurance claim in progress on 31 July 2019, you’ll be covered under the insurance offering that applied at the date of the event.
 If you’re unsure about the impact of these changes on your claim, call us on 1300 110 650.

-These insurance changes apply for events that happen on or after 1 August 2019.
-If you claim for an event before this date, you’ll generally be covered under the insurance offering that applied at the date of the event.
-If you’re unsure about the impact of these changes on your claim, call us on 1300 110 650.
+You'll generally be covered under the insurance offering that applied at the date of the event.
+If you’re unsure about the impact of our insurance changes on your claim, call us on 1300 110 650.

 Under government legislation, when your employer selects a super fund for your workplace, they must choose one that provides a level of insurance cover to eligible MySuper members.
 We provide our Employee Plan members who join from 1 April 2020 with ‘standard’ death and total & permanent disablement (TPD) cover when they join.
 How much you’re automatically covered for depends on your age.